Ax8457/WriteUPs/Hackday2025_finals/TheHearthOfGearford/README.md

 - Log line visualization
 - Enumeration of ssh users whom failed to log in on the server machine

 <p align="justify">For this step and this part of the chall, no source code was provided and it was kind of blackbox part.
-Nontheless in the load feature, an LFI was easily exploitable and allowed to extract php source code as shown the snippet below : </p>
+Nonetheless in the load feature, an LFI was easily exploitable and allowed extract php source code as shown the snippet below : </p>

 ````php
 // load file feature